nvu01/Undervalued-Stock-Scanner-2.0/README.md

    - 11 industry mean workbooks in `\Industry Means`
 3. Interactive Power BI dashboard presents data from the Excel workbooks in `\Results` and in `\Industry Means`.

-## Pipeline for Exit Signals
+### Pipeline for Exit Signals
 1. The position statement is downloaded from Thinkorswim and saved in `\Position Statement`.
 2. `exit_signals.py` processes the position statement and raw data from `\Downloaded CSV Files`, then applies exit signal logic and filters for stocks with at least 1 exit signal.
-The final output is a formatted Excel file saved in `\Exit Signals`.
+The final output is a formatted Excel file saved in `\Exit Signals\Scannable`.
 3. Exit Signals.pbix presents categorized red flags.

+### Pipeline for Stock Snapshot
+1. stock_snapshot.py retrieves fundamental metrics across sectors and market caps.
+2. User inputs a list of selected stocks.
+3. Filtered Excel output is saved in `\Selected Stock Snapshots`

 ## Project Folders and Files